rsatwik/image2pdf/README.md

 # image2pdf
 Generate a pdf from all the images present inside a directory.

-The script requires the [imagemagick](https://imagemagick.org/) package to be installed in the Linux system.
+The script requires [imagemagick](https://imagemagick.org/) package to be installed in the Linux system.

 Steps to install imagemagick:
  - run `sudo apt install imagemagick`